João Ricciulli

-João Pedro Gomes Ricciulli (born 10 October 1999) is a Bissau-Guinean professional footballer who plays as a centre-back for Vitória B and the Guinea-Bissau national team.
+João Pedro Gomes Ricciulli (born 10 October 1999) is a Bissau-Guinean professional footballer who plays as a centre-back for Differdange in the Luxembourg National Division and the Guinea-Bissau national team.

 Club career

 Ricciulli is a youth product of Sporting CP since 2014, and began his senior career with their reserves in the Campeonato de Portugal in 2020.
 On 10 August 2021, he transferred to Vitória B as they started in the Liga 3.

 International career

 Ricciulli debuted with Guinea-Bissau in a friendly 3–0 win over Equatorial Guinea on 23 March 2022.

 Personal life

 Ricciulli's twin brother, João Cláudio, is also a professional footballer.